All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-I am sure that you have come across words that sound in a special way, bringing color to our language.
-Some of them seem unusual, although they are completely natural for certain regions of Ukraine.
-For example, «fine» instead of «nice», «gazda» instead of «host», or «pan» instead of «pan».
-These words – are not just variations, but an echo of the dialectal richness that forms the living Ukrainian language.
+I am sure you have come across words that sound special, adding color to our language.
+Some of them may seem unusual, although they are quite natural for certain regions of Ukraine.
+For example, "fajno" instead of "garno", "hazda" instead of "hospodar" or "patelnia" instead of "skovoroda".
+These words are not just variations, but echoes of dialectal richness that shape the living Ukrainian language.

 What are dialects and why are they important?